usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Single-factor-crypto.png" alt="authenticator" style="width: 100px;height: 100px"/></td>
     <td>A single factor cryptographic device is a hardware device that performs cryptographic operations using protected cryptographic key(s) and provides the authenticator output via direct connection to the user endpoint.
 The device uses embedded symmetric or asymmetric cryptographic keys, and does not require activation through a second factor of authentication.
 Authentication is accomplished by proving possession of the device via the authentication protocol.
-The authenticator output is highly dependent on the specific cryptographic device and protocol, but it is typically some type of signed message.
+The authenticator output is provided by direct connection to the user endpoint and is highly dependent on the specific cryptographic device and protocol, but it is typically some type of signed message.
 A single factor cryptographic device is <i>something you have</i>.</td>
   </tr>
   </table>
   </div>

 ##### 5.1.7.1.
 Single Factor Cryptographic Device Authenticators

 Single-factor cryptographic device authenticators encapsulate a secret key that is unique to the device and SHALL NOT be exportable (removed from the device).
 They operate by signing a challenge nonce, usually presented through a direct computer interface such as a USB port.
+Although cryptographic devices contain software, they differ from cryptographic software authenticators by the fact that all embedded software is under control of the CSP (or other issuer), and that the entire authenticator is subject to any applicable FIPS 140 requirements at the AAL being authenticated.

 The secret key and its algorithm SHALL provide at least the minimum security length specified in the latest revision of [[SP 800-131A]](#SP800-131A) (currently 112 bits).
 The challenge nonce SHALL be at least 64 bits in length.
-The authenticator output is normally provided via a computer interface (usually the same one from which the challenge value was received).
+Approved cryptography SHALL be used.

 Single-factor cryptographic device authenticators SHOULD require a physical input such as the pressing of a button in order to operate.
 This provides defense against unintended operation of the device, which might occur if the device to which it is connected is compromised.